 - At this point, full disk encryption should be enabled on the device.

 Prey makes it possible to easily enable BitLocker for any managed device running Windows Professional, Enterprise, or Education.
-To learn how to do so, check out this post.
+To learn how to do so, check out this section.